Difference Between Forecasting and Prediction

 With the inculcation of the thought of prediction comes the concept of forecasting and prediction.

 The 2 words mostly seem the same.
-They are not very complex and in general terminology, most people confuse the 2 words to be the same.
-But, as a matter of fact, are very much different.
+They are not very complex, and in general terminology, most people confuse the 2 words with being the same.
+But they are very much different.

 This is because their usage comes in different contexts.